 In August 2016, the FASB issued ASU 2016-14 - Presentation of Financial Statements for Not-for-Profit Entities.
-The new pronouncement amends certain financial reporting requirements for not-for-profit entities, including revisions to the classification of net assets and expanded disclosure requirements concerning expenses and liquidity.
+The new pronouncement amends certain financial reporting requirements for not-for-profit entities.
+It reduces the number of classes of net assets from three to two: net assets with donor restrictions includes amount previously disclosed as both temporarily and permanently restricted net assets, net assets without donor restrictions includes amounts previously disclosed as unrestricted net assets.
+It expands the disclosure of expenses by both natural and functional classification.
+It adds quantitative and qualitative disclosures about liquidity and availability of resources.
 The ASU is effective for the Health System for the year ending June 30, 2019.
-The Health System is evaluating the impact of the new guidance on the consolidated-financial statements.
+The Health System has adopted this ASU on a retrospective basis, except for the presentation of expenses based on natural and functional classification and the discussion of liquidity, as permitted in the ASU.
+Please refer to Note 14, Functional Expenses, and Note 15, Liquidity.